- About Us

 Diana Wall reveals the history of the Australian airforce in the Tetbury, Leighterton and Minchinhampton areas during WW1.

 Steve Marshfield: Ebley Mill Captured on Camera

 Photographer Steve Marshfield had the foresight to capture the interiors of Ebley Mill before the historic building was renovated and transformed into the modern day base for Stroud District Council.
-Linked to the ‘Cathedral of Cloth’ exhibition showing in Gallery One.
+This slideshow reveals some of his images and memories of the mill.

 Plan your visit